Silberlachs/serverProject/Readme.md

 ## Requirements

 An Ubuntu 20.04 server with a non-root user with sudo privileges.
-You can use our Initial Server Setup with Ubuntu 20.04 guide to set this up.

 Apache installed on the server.
-You can learn how by completing steps 1-3 on our How To Install the Apache Web Server on Ubuntu 20.04 tutorial.
+This project assumes a www-data user responsible for handling apache2 stuff.
+You can change the name in line 5, however.

 ## Installation